USS Tamalpais: End-of-war activity

 Four days later, as hostilities in the Pacific were ending, she stood out of Leyte Gulf to rendezvous with Task Group 30.8 off the coast of Japan.
 The ship entered Sagami Bay on the 28th and anchored in Tokyo Bay on the 30th.
 There, she issued water to hospital ships and small craft.
 She remained in Japan (either at Tokyo, Yokosuka, or Sasebo) until March 1946.

 On 4 March, Tamalpais departed Sasebo for Hong Kong, where she stayed almost two months.
 On 26 April, she sailed from Hong Kong to return to the United States.
 She transited the Panama Canal between 22 and 24 May and arrived in Mobile, Alabama, on the 28th.
 On 21 June 1946, she was decommissioned and returned to the War Shipping Administration for lay up in the National Defense Reserve Fleet.
 Her name was struck from the Navy List on 8 July 1946.

 Assigned to duty with MSTS

-On 10 March 1948, Tamalpais was reacquired by the Navy, and she was operated by a civilian contractor for the Navy until 1 October 1949, when she was transferred to the Military Sea Transportation Service for duty as a non-commissioned naval vessel manned by civilian personnel.
+On 10 March 1948, Tamalpais was reacquired by the Navy, and she was operated by a civilian contractor for the Navy until 1 October 1949, when she was transferred to the Military Sea Transportation Service for duty as a non-commissioned naval vessel crewed by civilian personnel.
 On 28 April 1950, her name was reinstated on the Navy list.
 For the next eight years, she plied the oceans of the world as USNS Tamalpais (T-AO-96), visiting major ports the world over and carrying petroleum for the Navy.
 On 18 December 1967, her name was again struck from the Navy list; and she was transferred to the Maritime Commission's James River Group, National Defense Reserve Fleet.